ShardulAswale/GO_LANG/README.md

 # How to Run
 Install Go in your system (Refer this)

-Set up system environment variable
+Set up system environment variable then follow the steps below
-Follow steps below

 $ cd ~Directory where file is saved